-The Chemical Hygiene Plan (CHP), which is comprised of the online UW Laboratory Safety Manual plus the laboratory-specific information (e.g., Standard Operating Procedures, laboratory floor plans, chemical spill kit locations and emergency procedures), must be accessible to all employees in the laboratory any time they are working.
+The CHP, which is comprised of the online UW LSM plus the laboratory-specific information (e.g., SOPs, laboratory floor plans, chemical spill kit locations and emergency procedures), must be accessible to all employees in the laboratory any time they are working.
 The laboratory-specific information may be kept electronically (or on paper) and should be updated annually or whenever there are changes.
-The entire CHP must be reviewed and updated bi-annually or once a year by the PI or laboratory supervisor, and the review should be recorded in the laboratory-specific information documentation area.
+The entire CHP must be reviewed and updated at least once a year by the RP, CHO or laboratory supervisor, and the review should be recorded in the laboratory-specific information documentation area.